Today's consumer has more options than ever when it comes to contacting a business.

 When reviewing different options, keep the following capabilities in mind:

 - CRM integration - inbound calling technology that can integrate with your CRM will grant easy access to any recorded customer history, making it easier for you to provide a personalized service and resolve issues quickly.
+Exporting leads to your CRM from software like Sales Navigator will help you to capture more qualified leads helping your inbound calling team.

 - Queuing and call routing - any decent inbound calling technology will have queuing and call routing capabilities, which help to manage and direct callers to the right department.
 Advanced systems will also include the ability to offer customer callbacks in order to reduce queues.